 icapps meets Machine Learning

 To test the possibilities this brings for applications and platforms, we created a computer vision PoC app that recognizes the faces of our icapps colleagues.
-Why we used images instead of data?
+Why did we use images instead of data?
 We wanted to create a wow effect!
 And let’s face it, it’s just not that ‘badass’ to classify emails, recognize handwriting or predict someone's blood pressure, right?
 Yet, what happens beneath the surface is exactly the same for all of these examples.

 Since the idea itself is not new, we started by investigating how far we would get by using pre-build complex ‘state of the art’ algorithms.
 These algorithms have already been trained on millions of data points to excel in a specific task, like detecting faces.

 The results were fine to start with.
 We could already detect our colleagues, but we still weren’t able to pinpoint who exactly was in the picture.
-To do so, in the spirit of this experiment, we temporarily changed our job title to ‘data scientists’.
+To do so, in the spirit of this experiment, we temporarily changed our job title to ‘data scientists.
 At least, it felt like that!
-We collected, analyzed, and prepared data, and we trained a custom model so it could predict which colleagues were shown
+We collected, analyzed, and prepared data, and we trained a custom model so it could predict which colleagues were shown.

 What the future holds

 We strongly believe that there’s a bright future ahead for machine learning.
 Therefore, we will expand our knowledge of computer vision and the countless other subdomains of machine learning.
 Currently, we’re already optimizing user experiences by means of predictive behavior, recommendations, process automation, and so on.

 We can predict a user's behavior in order for him to navigate through apps even more smoothly.
 For instance; let’s say someone always uses the same screen in a particular app, but he needs five clicks to get to that screen.
 By predicting his behavior, the app can make a suggestion on the first screen he sees, guiding him directly to his most used screen.